• Skip to main content

 • This recipe uses 1 lb of large raw shrimp (peeled and deveined) which usually means 16 or 20 count.
 Season the shrimp with smoked paprika, Italian seasoning, salt, and freshly ground black pepper.

-• Heat 2 tablespoons of olive oil on medium-high heat in a large skillet until hot.
+• Heat 2 tablespoons of olive oil on medium-high heat in a large cast iron skillet or in a high-sided non-stick pan until hot.
 Add shrimp and minced garlic, and cook for about 2 minutes per side.

 • Make sure the shrimp are not overcrowded to avoid steaming.
 You might have to work in batches.
 Remove shrimp to a plate.